ITIN renewals: When ITINs will expire and how taxpayers and their advisors can prepare

 To renew, taxpayers must complete Form W-7 and follow current guidelines to prove their identity and foreign status.
 Taxpayers don’t have to send the renewal application in with a tax return.
-This allows them to begin renewing in the fall.
+This allows them to submit renewal applications early to avoid filing season delays.
 If taxpayers renew as soon as possible, it will help ensure a timely refund and eligibility for certain tax credits next filing season.

 How to prepare for the staggered ITIN renewal process

 To make the future renewal process smoother, ITIN holders and their advisors should take several steps now:

 Find out when the IRS issued the ITIN.